Sizing & Fit

 LITE: The LITE comes in 4 torso sizes (XS: 13"-15", S/M: 15"-17.5", M/L 18"-20.5", L/XL 21"-23") and is designed to fit a wider range of hikers.
 Width between the shoulder straps increases as you move up in torso size.
 These measurements are, S/M: 2.75" , M/L: 3.5", L/XL: 4.5".
 There is an increase in height of the load lifters above the shoulders that allow this larger volume pack to more appropriately distribute weight through the frame system.

-The LITE is our largest volume pack at 50 liters, and is the workhorse of the Waymark line of packs.
+The LITE come in at a sweet spot of 50 liters of capacity.
 While still streamlined with the essentials, the LITE provides enough space for virtually any gear system and is an ideal option for weekend backpacking trips, thru hikes and section hikes.

 What should I do if I am between sizes?